dotnet/AspNetCore.Docs/aspnet/tutorials/publish-to-azure-webapp-using-vs.rst

 .. image:: publish-to-azure-webapp-using-vs/_static/conf.png

 - You can keep the default **Server Name**
-- Enter an administrator user name and password, and then tap **OK**
+- Enter an administrator user name and password, and then tap **OK**.
+Remember the user name and password.

 .. image:: publish-to-azure-webapp-using-vs/_static/dbrick.png